makerdao/community/governance/polls/Atlas Edit Monthly Cycle Proposal (AEP-1) - February 10, 2025.md

 This poll implements a **Minimum Positive Participation** value.
 The Minimum Positive Participation for Atlas Edit Weekly Cycle Proposals is currently set to **10,000 MKR**.

-**If the votes for the 'Yes' option exceed the votes for the 'No' option AND the votes for the 'Yes' option equal or exceed 10,000 MKR, then the following actions will be taken:**
+**If the votes for the 'Yes' option exceed the votes for the 'No' option AND the votes for the 'Yes' option equal or exceed 10,000 MKR, then the following action will be taken:**

 - The associated Pull Request will be merged into The Atlas.